geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/knowledge-provider/creating/index.md

 ### Getting ready

-Once you, as a *Knowledge Provider*, decided to share your application in the `GEO Knowledge Hub`, it is important to organize and document your application.
+Once you, as a *Knowledge Provider*, decide to share your application in the GEO Knowledge Hub, it is important to organize and document your application.

-**To start, use the checklist bellow**:
+**To start, use the checklist below**:

-1. Check the [best practices](../best-practices/) to create a Knowldge Package;
+1. Check the [best practices](../best-practices/) to create a Knowledge Package;

 2. Organize the material you want to share;